 Here’s how it works:

-Resound is currently not available to the public, but you can request early access below to be the first to try the product as soon as we launch.
+Resound is now available to the public.
 Join below for free.
 You don’t want to miss this.